paulinoms/ERDF-CF-Spain-NUTS2-1989-2020/README.md

 # ERDF-CF-Spain-NUTS2-1989-2020

-This dataset compiles certified expenditure data from the European Regional Development Fund (ERDF) and the Cohesion Fund (CF) in Spain, covering six programming periods from 1989 to 2020.
-Data are disaggregated by Autonomous Community (CCAA / NUTS2 region), execution year, programming axis (Eje), and thematic area (Area).
+This dataset compiles certified information on expenditure from the European Regional Development Fund (ERDF) and the Cohesion Fund (CF) in Spain, covering six programming periods from 1989 to 2020.
+A script has been created in RStudio to perform the necessary transformations to generate the output, where the data is disaggregated by autonomous community (CCAA / NUTS 2 region), year of implementation, programming axis (Axis) and thematic area (Area).
 All monetary values are expressed in thousands of euros at constant 2000 prices (Gasto_m_eur00) and at constant 2020 prices (Gasto_m_eur2020), using the Spanish CPI (INE) as the deflator.

 Data sources used in the construction of this dataset are public institutional sources:
     - Informes Anuales de la DG de Fondos Comunitarios (DGFC), Ministerio de Hacienda, España (1989-2010).
 Available at: https://www.fondoseuropeos.hacienda.gob.es/sitios/dgfc/es-ES/ei/er/paginas/iadgfe.aspx